 - hand sanitizer or moist towelettes

-- important papers (identification, contact lists, copies of prescriptions, etc.)
+- important papers such as a copy of your emergency plan, identification, contact lists, copies of prescriptions, etc.

 - whistle (to attract attention, if needed)

 The following list includes additional items you may require to meet your household’s unique needs: